influxdata/telegraf/plugins/inputs/nats_consumer/README.md

   subjects = ["telegraf"]
   ### name a queue group
   queue_group = "telegraf_consumers"
-  ### Maximum number of points to buffer between collection intervals
+  ### Maximum number of metrics to buffer between collection intervals
-  point_buffer = 100000
+  metric_buffer = 100000

   ### Data format to consume.
 This can be "json", "influx" or "graphite"
   ### Each data format has it's own unique set of configuration options, read